biocypher/biocypher/_sources/tutorial.md.txt

 provided in the input data stream.
 Conversely, relationships can be represented as both `node` or `edge`, depending on the desired output.
-When a relationship should be represented as a node, i.e., "reified", BioCypher takes care to create a set of two edge and a node in place of the relationship.
+When a relationship should be represented as a node, i.e., "reified", BioCypher takes care to create a set of two edges and a node in place of the relationship.
 This is useful when we want to connect the relationship to other entities in the graph, for example literature references.